btsecom/api-sample/README.md

         * Futures: v2.1
         * Otc: v1

-    * How to playing with examples
+    * How to play with node examples

         1. Set `nodejs` as your current working directory
         1. Run `cp .env.example .env` and fill-in needed data in `.env`